oliviawestmacottssw/SSW.Rules.Content/rules/do-you-know-how-to-handover-a-project/rule.md

 Always backup master folder’s file before uploading the changes to the master folder
 - **Update the Employee Responsibilities in SSW intranet **    **TODO**

-  **​​​Figure Bad Example - This handover is incomplete and light on details**
+  **Figure Bad Example - This handover is incomplete and light on details**

 **From: Andy
 To: Gracia